How To Deal With Overstimulation

 Attention-deficit/hyperactivity disorder (ADHD)

-ADHD is a common disorder that causes hyperactivity, impulsive behavior, and/or trouble paying attention.
-Individuals with ADHD have differences in the way they process sensory information, and for this reason, they may be more sensitive or reactive to sensory stimuli in their environment.
+ADHD is a common disorder that causes hyperactivity, impulsive behavior, and trouble paying attention.
+People with ADHD have differences in the way they process sensory information, and for this reason, they may be more sensitive or reactive to sensory stimuli in their environment.
 Additionally, they may have difficulty filtering out irrelevant sensory information.
 For this reason, people with ADHD are prone to overstimulation and the frustration, irritability, and anxiety that comes with it.

 Anxiety disorders

 Certain types of anxiety disorders can lead to overstimulation.
-The most characteristic example can be found in people that suffer from specific phobias, especially social phobia, also known as social anxiety disorder.
+The most characteristic example can be found in people who suffer from specific phobias, especially social phobia, also known as social anxiety disorder.
 For individuals with social anxiety disorder, the overstimulation that is caused by social settings produces an overwhelming stress response, leading to avoidant behavior.

 Seeking professional help for overstimulation

 Treatment of the underlying disorder is paramount.
-For example, if your overstimulation is related to PTSD or social anxiety, different forms of exposure therapy along with cognitive behavioral therapy (CBT) can help in improving symptoms.
+For example, if your overstimulation is related to PTSD or social anxiety, different forms of exposure therapy, along with cognitive behavioral therapy (CBT), can help in improving symptoms.
 If your overstimulation episodes are more so related to sensory processing issues, a therapy known as sensory integration therapy can be effective.
 It is important to recognize that there is help available and that improvement in your symptoms is possible.

 Tips for dealing with overstimulation

-There are also certain steps you can take on your own to help address your struggle with overstimulation.
+In addition to professional mental health support, there are also certain steps you can take on your own to help address your struggle with overstimulation.
 These are not replacements for therapy but can help you cope with sensory overload in the moment.
 Here are some tips to address overstimulation:

 Create a support network